bonitasoft/bonita-continuous-delivery-doc/README.md

 Using the [Github Markdown Format](https://help.github.com/categories/writing-on-github/) allows to check the documentation directly on the GitHub repository website.

-So a simple way to view documentation content is to browse the `md` folder on [GitHub website](https://github.com/bonitasoft/bonita-continuous-delivery-doc/).
+Hence a simple way to view documentation content is to browse the `md` folder on [GitHub website](md).

+This [Table of contents](md/taxonomy.md) is also provided to ease your navigation.

 ## Build project